ceh137/of_chat_backend/README.md

 # Backend for AI Chatting Chrome Extension

+This app (with Vue.js frontend) was created for providing assistance when people were chatting on pay-per-message platforms.

 **Tech stack and main packages**
 - Node.js
 - Express.js
 - Sequelize
+- Postgres
+- Hosted on AWS

 ## Endpoints